JoeyBy/poker-hand-comparison/README.md

 # A 5 card poker application.

-- Current active branch is score-hands
+- Current active branch is display-score

 - In progress.
-   - comparing hand scores
+   - comparing higher matching hands.
+Ex. higher straight, or higher pairs.

 - TO DO.
    - exchange user chosen cards for new ones during turn.